dj-pearson/Roblox-Tycoon/DataStore Plugin/README.md

 - Large image files have been moved to the Backups folder to prevent sync issues
 - The main entry point is `init.server.luau`
 - We're using the server version of DataExplorer (DataExplorer.server.luau) instead of the non-server version
+- JSON files must not contain comments (lines starting with //) to be compatible with Argon

+### Utility Scripts
+Several utility scripts are available in the RobloxProject directory to help manage this plugin:

 ### Utility Scripts
 Several utility scripts are available in the RobloxProject directory to help manage this plugin: